gbletr42/bef/README.md

 | decode time + corruption (tmpfs) | 1.11s | 1.44s | 19.92s |

 As one can see, bef is significantly faster than each option except zfec when it comes to decoding a corrupted fragment or two on disk.
 Par2 is very very slow, and that's very much one of the main reasons I made this software.

+# Future Support/Compatibility
+With v0.1, the binary format is now frozen in place and will NEVER change.
+It can still be extended via use of flags and padding, but it will never be unable to be read by future versions of bef.
+Thus I guarantee full backwards and partial forward compatibility, with the caveat that since I am not an oracle the forwards compatibility is limited to the subset of features available at that given feature, and thus incompatible with newer features extended to the binary format.

+However, the CLI is not frozen in place, but I will try my hardest to never modify, and the internal library API/ABI has no guarantees of any compatibility with any other version.